 Tip: Just a few steps away is one of the most iconic temples in Macau.
 Enjoy strolling down the street while taking in the sights.
 To get there, take buses n.
 1, 2, 5, 6B, 10, 10A, 11, 18, MT4 and get off at Barra or Lilau Square

 Monument commemorating Macau’s victory over the pirates

-Tip: take advantage of the great location of this monument and watch the ocean where once the pirates navigated, as well as mainland China on the other side.
-Observe the birds at sunset.
-Eat in the local restaurants and compare the awesome Chinese temples – steps away – with the beautiful Church of St. Xavier, just behind the monument.
+Tip: Take advantage of the great location of this monument and watch the ocean where the pirates once navigated, as well as mainland China on the other side.
+Observe the birds at sunset, eat in the local restaurants and compare the awesome Chinese temples–steps away-with the beautiful Church of St. Xavier, just behind the monument.

 Chapel of St. Francis Xavier Rua do Caetano/Largo Eduardo Marques, Coloane